gbv/cocoda/docs/releasing.md

   git checkout dev
   ```

 1. Either wait for the cronjob to update the deployed master branch from GitHub or trigger the update manually (if using [cocoda-services](https://github.com/gbv/cocoda-services), just type `./update.sh cocoda`).
+Note: If the config format changed in any way and there is a user specific config, make sure to update that config file according to the new format.

 1. Check the deployed master version if everything works correctly.